chrislarson/autonomous-delivery-bot/writings/progress/progress.typ

 #set page(margin: (top: 1.75cm, bottom: 1.75cm, left: 1.75cm, right: 1.75cm))
 #set math.equation(numbering: "(1)")
 #set align(center)

 #show figure.where(kind: table): set figure.caption(position: top)
+#show heading: it => {
+  it
+  v(0.25em)
+}

-= MEGN540 Project Progress Report: Delivery Rover Sebastian Negrete-Alamillo, Keenan Buckley, Chris Larson
+= MEGN540 Project Progress Report
+Sebastian Negrete-Alamillo, Keenan Buckley, Chris Larson

 #set heading(numbering: "1.")
 #set align(left)

+// ====================
 // Part 1: Technical
+// ====================

-= Problem Statement
+= Problem:
 // What problem are you solving?
+Many people are unable (or unwilling) to get up, walk to, and grab an item they need or desire around their home.
+Examples include elderly persons who need to take medication at a specific time daily but may be forgetful, and college students who are thirsty but too incapacitated to get their next beverage for themselves.

+We are designing and building a product that can deliver a necessary item to those people when they need it.

-= Design Concept
+= Design Concept:
 // What is your design concept?

-We are building a mobile delivery robot.
-Upon activation, the robot will identify the person nearest to it, drive to that person, and deliver a payload.
-Many use cases exist for such a robot, including beverage and medication delivery.
-The robot's capabilities are relevant in industry, so building it will be a good experience for us.
-The system must have the ability to:
+We are building a two-platform tank-drive mobile delivery robot.
+The lower platform will secure our electronics, and the upper platform will carry the delivery payload.
+Upon activation, our robot will identify the person nearest it, drive to that person, and deliver the payload.
+Our robot will have the ability to:

 1. Listen for and react to an activation signal.
+To begin, this will be a serial command issued via SSH.
 2. Identify persons in its FOV and target the nearest person to it (if any).
-2. Drive to that person in a straight line on a flat, carpeted surface.
+3. Orient itself toward the person and drive to them in a straight line on a flat, carpeted surface.
+4. Carry a payload of at least 16oz.
-3. Stop upon arriving at the person and deliver the payload.
+5. Stop within arm's reach of the target person to deliver the payload.

+== Sensors
+// What sensors will you use?
+- #strong("Stereo camera:") Luxonis Oak-D Lite for visual odometry, depth estimation, and object detection.
+- #strong("IMU:") MPU-6050 sensor for pose estimation and motion control feedback.
+- #strong("Load sensor:") MPS20N00400 pressure sensor and HX711 amplifier to
+  measure payload.
+- #strong("Wheel encoder (x2):") Hall encoders for motion control feedback.

-== Sensors and Actuators
+== Actuators
-// What Sensors and Actuators will you use?
+// What actuators will you use?
+- #strong("DC motor (x2):") 12V, 150rpm DC motors to power the robot's drivetrain.

-== Custom PCB
+== PCB
 // What will your PCB do?
+- #strong("LED Demuxer:") Our circuit board's primary purpose is to enable us to indicate our robot's status visually without occupying too many pins on our microcontroller.
+To do so, the PCB will include a 3 to 8 demuxer, a resistor, and ports for 8 LEDs.
+As a second-order effect, the PCB will clean up our robot's wiring by supplying 5V power rails.

+== Software
+- Visual odometry module for depth perception and pose estimation.
+- Object detection module for person identification.
+- Path planning module for trajectory generation.
+- Motion control module to power motors and follow the trajectory.

-= Integration Plan
+= System Integration:
 // What is your high-level integration plan?
+We worked as a team to assemble our robot's chassis and prototype mechatronic system.
+We are working in parallel on our robot's software modules, and to simplify integration, we are using Docker containers to assist with environment compatibility and a GitHub branch/pull/merge workflow to manage our codebase.
+During April, we will resume working as a team to finalize the integration of our systems and tune the robot.

+// ====================
 // Part 2: Programmatic

-= Schedule and Milestones
+// ====================

+= Project Plan:
 // What is your project schedule and key milestones?
-#strong("Initial Plan:") We've planned our work/deliverables in two-week
-increments to keep tabs on progress and enable us to react quickly to any issues. @project_plan shows our milestones and current status.
-We have completed the first three, and are progressing on the remaining.
+Our work/deliverables are planned in two-week increments to keep tabs on progress and enable us to react quickly to issues that arise.
+We have created a backlog of deliverables on GitHub and are organizing our work using a Kanban board. @project_plan shows our milestones and their current status.
+We have completed the first three milestones and are progressing on the rest.
+Completed works are shown in @completed_works.

+#figure(
+  stack(
+    dir: ltr,
+    spacing: 1em,
+    image("prototype_build.jpg", height: 22%),
+    image("pcb_build.png", height: 22%),
+    image("pcb_render.png", height: 22%),
+  ),
+  placement: auto,
+  caption: [Works completed to date.
+(L) Prototype mechatronic system, (R) PCB design.], ) <completed_works>

 #figure(table(
   columns: (auto, auto, auto, auto, auto),